 The Cascade model calls for a lean and flexible staffing structure.
-As such, Cascade currently has 12.0 permanent employees, or 10.8 full-time-equivalent (FTEs) positions, which is lower than the authorized 12.0 FTEs.
-Three employees currently work less than full-time.
+As such, Cascade currently has 16.0 permanent employees, or 15.25 full-time-equivalent positions.
+Two employees currently work less than full-time.
+In 2025, Cascade will add five new employees, one to assist with projects at the White River-Lake Tapps Reservoir system and four for the Cascade Supply Program.